HARMEAN

 =HARMEAN(2, 4, 8, 16)

-This will return the harmonic mean value of the given numbers.
+This returns the harmonic mean of these numbers.

 =HARMEAN(0.5, 0.25, 0.1, 0.05)